graphaware/neo4j-framework/runtime/README.md

 </dependencies>
 ```

-Again, if using other dependencies, you need to make sure the resulting .jar file includes all the dependencies.
+If using other dependencies, you need to make sure the resulting .jar file includes all the dependencies.
 [See here](../server#alldependencies).

 Your module then needs to be built by implementing the [`TxDrivenModule`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/runtime/module/TxDrivenModule.html) interface.
 An example is provided in [examples/friendship-strength-counter-module](../examples/friendship-strength-counter-module).
 This computes the sum of all `strength` properties